ghuntley/ghuntley.github.io/microsoft-fsharp-developer-consultant-sydney-australia/index.md

 Geoffrey is extremely keen to hear from anyone looking to place software engineers at companies that are using the functional programming language F#.
 He is one of the maintainers of the popular ReactiveUI functional reactive programming MVVM framework for Xamarin/UWP/WPF written in C# and author of the project samples/documentation.

 He regularly does presentations on open-source technologies and has over 20 years industry experience as a T-shaped individual with deep technology, business and entrepreneurship experience.
-You will never see death by power-point on his watch - minimal, to the point, tied together with effective storytelling.
+You will never see death by powerpoint on his watch - minimal, to the point, tied together with effective storytelling.
 He is comfortable switching between technical and non-technical styles of communication as needed to a variety of audiences.

 Deep down, he dreams of lambdas but the right opporunity has not (yet) arisen.
 If you've got a position available send an email to <a href="mailto:ghuntley@ghuntley.com?Subject='F# Engagement'">ghuntley@ghuntley.com</a> for a confidential discussion.